carcaschoi/rcmloader-package/README.md

 # rcmloader-package
-Nintendo switch rcmloader package and always use this rcmloader package with [switch ShallowSea CFW](https://github.com/carcaschoi/ShallowSea)
+Nintendo switch rcmloader package and always use this rcmloader package with [switch ShallowSea aio package](https://github.com/carcaschoi/ShallowSea)

 You may refer this website to know the useage: https://www.xkit.xyz/rcmloader/
 * Download latest release from [here](https://github.com/carcaschoi/rcmloader-package/releases)